sjsu-library/unionist/_template/unionist--text-0074.md

   also seen her at Miss Crandall’s, and slept in a room with Miss<br>  De Grasse a colored girl from New York.
 Miss Crandall employed witness to work<br>  for her, because she said she did not wish to keep her scholars out of school<br>  to do the work.
-Never saw any of the firls in school.—Have seen them have<br>  books and study them.<br></p><p>  <em>Rowland Greene</em>  (affirmed) Has often heard that Miss Crandall kept a school for colored girls<br>  in Canterbury—has been at the house often, was called as a physician—went<br>  there and saw several colored girls—heard
+Never saw any of the girls in school.—Have seen them have<br>  books and study them.<br></p><p>  <em>Rowland Greene</em>  (affirmed) Has often heard that Miss Crandall kept a school for colored girls<br>  in Canterbury—has been at the house often, was called as a physician—went<br>  there and saw several colored girls—heard